CABOscience/labo/README.md

 2. add `leaf_chemistry_sample` Fulcrum ID to each sample
 3. prepare table in Fulcrum format for import
 4. create `.csv` file for importation into the Fulcrum **C/N: Leaf Concentrations** app

+## ICP_import.R
+R script to:
+1. read an `.xlsx` file with ICP data from the lab
+2. add `leaf_chemistry_sample` Fulcrum ID to each sample
+3. prepare table in Fulcrum format for import
+4. create `.csv` file for importation into the Fulcrum **ICP: Leaf Element Concentrations** app